Vertical AI Agents: What They Are, Why Most Fail, and How to Build Right

 Why Vertical AI Agents Emerged in the First Place?

 General agents fail on real tasks.
-You see accuracy drop.
+You see the accuracy drop.
 Edge cases multiply.
 One wrong call risks legal issues, revenue loss, and customer anger.
 Teams shut them down.

 Scope causes the issue.
 General agents aim for broad help.
 They lack precision in key areas.
 They miss mandatory fields, dangers, and strict rules.
 They guess outputs.